gitter-badger/Ubik/README.md

 # Ubik
 Since the day I was retrieved from the grave, I have grown younger each day.
-I am going to help you get younger, by stressing out less.
-You can ask me anything in the usage chart below, and I will come help you.
-Don't worry.
-I will do the math, while you grab your cup of delicious blood.
-Ohh! sorry you go get coffee.
-Umm, habits.
-When will i lose my zombie behavior ?
-Wan't to know ?
-Go ask me.
+As I grow younger, I want to learn.
+I have so many questions, that I need answered.
+I am sure, you have questions too.
+That is why my job is to fetch you answers from the best.
+You can ask any question you like, and we will get experts to work hard and get you your answer.
+"I am being very helpful", you say.
+But, I am doing this for myself.
+I will learn myself, to an extent, that I can reach an extent of knowledge, that I can help you myself.

+Don't worry about the quality of content.
+You can vote on the satisfaction of response, and you get responses from only those, who consistently get upvoted.
+There is perfect anonymity as well.
+The inquirer does not know who answered the question, and neither the people who answer the question, knows who asked the question in first place.
+This is first ever Anonymous Question Answering Engine.

+Don't be scared about misusage of the platform.
+I will screen all questions and answers, and only let the genuine ones pass.
+Because, what good am I as an AI helper, if I can't do that for you.
+But Yes, I need your brain.
+I am a zombie too, you know.

 # Usage